samuelselasi/KnowAfrika-API/backend/app/routers/README.md

 # Routers

-ach of the directories contain Python
+Each of the directories contain Python
 Modules that handles a specific aspect of the endpoints.